Vaishnavi28/DataSegmentation_FoodProducts/README.md

 Number_clusters     Value_Index
          3.0000          0.3371

+![alt text][Optimal Number of clusters that can be used is “Three”]
-[Optimal Number of clusters that can be used is “Three”]: https://github.com/Vaishnavi28/DataSegmentation_FoodProducts/blob/master/NoOfClusters.png
+[Optimal Number of clusters that can be used is “Three”]: https://github.com/Vaishnavi28/DataSegmentation_FoodProducts/blob/master/NoOfClusters.png "OPTIMAL NUMBER OF CLUSTERS"

 ###3.
 Kohonen SOM: